 A problem with the shoulder rotator cuff can cause pain.
 This condition is commonly called shoulder impingement.
 This condition can cause swelling, pain, and damage to the tendons in the rotator.
 This can make your arm painful and difficult to move.

 Your arm may feel awkward or painful if it is trying to lift your arm off your head.
 Your upper arm may feel weak or you might feel a dull, lingering sensation.

 Here’s where your chiropractor comes in…

-To diagnose the source of your pain in your shoulders, your doctor will conduct a complete examination.
+To find the root cause of your shoulder pain, you will need to have a complete exam.
 Your doctor will check for signs of weakness, swelling, deformity, and other physical abnormalities.
 They will also examine your shoulder strength and range.

-Ultrasounds are used to examine the tendon of the rotator-cuff tendon for tears, inflammation, or rupture.
+Ultrasounds will be used to assess the rotator-cuff tendon’s condition for inflammation, tears, and rupture.
 The ultrasound can be helpful and can give clues to pinpoint the source of pain.
 However, it cannot diagnose the problem.

 X-rays give images of bones and joints.
 X-rays can be used to show changes in the bones and joints, such as bone spurs or narrowed space.
-However, xrays don’t show any problems or changes in soft tissues like muscles or tendons.
+However, xrays are not able to show any problems or changes to soft tissues like muscles and tendons.

 MRI scans and computed tomography (CT), aren’t the only tests that can be used to examine shoulder pain.
 They may be used if there is a possibility of a fracture, or if an accident has occurred.
 These scans will allow you to assess the extent of your injury and decide if additional treatment and/or care is necessary.